 What We Do

-The Mitchell Site, a National Historic Landmark, has been at the forefront of Northern Plains archaeology for over four decades while being the only active archaeological site open to the public in South Dakota.
+The Mitchell Site, a National Historic Landmark, has been at the forefront of Northern Plains archaeology for more than four decades and is the only active archaeological site open to the public in South Dakota.

 About Us